ABOUT THE EXPERT

 MD, FAAP, FIDSA, FPIDS

 Feinberg School of Medicine

 Ann & Robert H. Lurie Children's Hospital of Chicago

 Dr Tan is a member of the Board of Directors of the Infectious Diseases Society of America (IDSA) and the World Association for Infectious Diseases and Immunological Disorders.
-She also is a member of the IDSA Education Committee and the Chairperson of the IDSA Task Force on Diversity, Inclusion & Equity.
+She also is a member of the IDSA Education Committee and the chairperson of the IDSA Task Force on Diversity, Inclusion & Equity.
 She serves as a member of the American Academy of Pediatrics (AAP) Global Immunization Advocacy Project Advisory Committee and is a technical advisor for the AAP/Centers for Disease Control and Prevention (CDC) Global Immunization Advocacy Project, the AAP Antimicrobial Resistance and Stewardship Workgroup – Education Subcommittee.
-She is also a liaison to the CDC’s Advisory Committee on Immunization Practices Pertussis Vaccines Work Group and to the Illinois Chapter of the AAP OB/GYN Immunizations and Pregnancy Outreach Committee.
-She is a member of the American Board of Pediatrics Global Health Task Force Dissemination and Advocacy Work Group, the Advisory Commission on Childhood Vaccines of the US Department of Health & Human Services, and the US Food and Drug Administration Vaccines and Related Biological Products Advisory Committee.
-She is the co-chairperson and US representative to the International Steering Committee of the Global Pertussis Initiative.
+She is also a liaison to the CDC Advisory Committee on Immunization Practices Pertussis Vaccines Work Group and to the Illinois Chapter of the AAP OB/GYN Immunizations and Pregnancy Outreach Committee.
+She is a member of the American Board of Pediatrics Global Health Task Force Dissemination and Advocacy Work Group and the US Food and Drug Administration Vaccines and Related Biological Products Advisory Committee.
+Dr Tan is also a member of the CDC Board of Scientific Counselors, Office of Infectious Diseases, and cochair of the Acute Flaccid Myelitis Task Force and Vaccine Confidence Task Force.
+Finally, she is the cochairperson and US representative to the International Steering Committee of the Global Pertussis Initiative.